HALSEY, JAMES (1930– ).

 Halsey has organized and presented country music performances all over the world, including Europe, Asia, Africa, and South America.
 In 2011 Halsey opened The Halsey Learning Institute of Music and Entertainment Business where students could take online classes in the music and entertainment business, talent development, and creative artist management.
 His business experience includes broadcasting, owning and running a record label, music publishing, and banking.

-Halsey's avid interest in the arts is shared by his wife, Minisa Crumbo Halsey (Muscogee/Citizen Potawatomi), an important Native American artist in her own right.
+Halsey's avid interest in the arts is shared by his wife, Minisa Crumbo Halsey (Muscogee/Citizen Potawatomi), an important American Indian artist in her own right.
 Considered an expert in many fields of the music business, Halsey has served on many music industry boards, and received multiple awards and recognition from many prestigious music industry organizations, such as the Academy of Country Music, Billboard Magazine, and the performer's rights organization, SESAC.
 Halsey was inducted into the Kansas Music Hall of Fame in 2009 and the Oklahoma Music Hall of Fame in 2000.
 The Oklahoma Historical Society's Oklahoma History Center produced a 2010 exhibit about Halsey's career and those it shaped in "Starmaker: Jim Halsey and the Legends of Country Music."
 In 2011 the Oklahoma History Center featured another Halsey-influenced exhibit, "Pickin' and Grinnin': Roy Clark, Hee Haw, and Country Humor."

 Hugh W. Foley, Jr., Oklahoma Music Guide II (Stillwater, Okla.: New Forums, 2013).